x4sh3s/x4sh3s.github.io/_posts/2022-09-07-divide-and-bypass-amsi.md

 cat $var
 ```

-Let's divided into 3 files, and execute the main one, to see if there any problems with scoping or something else..
+Let's divided it into 3 files, and execute the main one, to see if there are any problems with scoping or something else..

 ```powershell
 # 1.txt